ijkml/human/content/posts/test.md

 # Heading h1

-A paragraph with a line<br>break inside. and here, [an external link](https://external.com) But this, [this one](/) is an internal link!
+A paragraph with a line<br>break inside. and here, [an external link (nuxt.com)](https://nuxt.com) But this, [this one](/posts) is an internal link!

 ## Heading h2

-Here,

 > Typography is pretty important if you don't want your stuff to look like trash.
 Make it good then it won't be bad.
-My mentor once said to me:
-> > Always use a nested blockquote yay!
+> > Always use a nested blockquote, yay!
-> And I have tried to live by this!
 >
 > <figcaption>Tonya (Author of That Design Book)</figcaption>